grammyjs/website/site/docs/hosting/cyclic.md

 npm run dev
 ```

-Nodemon will watch your `index.ts` file and restart your bot on every code change.
+Nodemon will watch your `bot.ts` file and restart your bot on every code change.

 ## Deploying